fbpx

 Can I get a car loan on Centrelink payments?

 If you receive a pension or benefits from Centrelink, you may be able to get a car loan, even if Centrelink payments are your sole source of income.
-However, whether you will be approved and how much you can borrow depends on several factors.
-Anyone applying for a loan in Australia must meet certain eligibility criteria, namely being at least 18 years old and an Australian citizen or permanent resident.
-Other considerations include:
+However, whether you will be approved and how much you can borrow depends on several factors:

 • Type of Centrelink payments: not all Centrelink payments are treated the same for car loans.
 Fixed payments like Family Tax Benefits, Parenting Payments, Disability Support Pension, Aged Pension, Service Pension and Carer Payments are seen as regular income due to their consistent nature.
 However, temporary payments that stop once you find employment, such as the Youth Allowance and JobSeeker Payments are not typically viewed as income.

-• Lender: some lenders may view Centrelink payments as income, while others will not – even if you meet their minimum income requirement with your Centrelink benefits.
+• Lender: some lenders may view Centrelink payments as income, while others do not – even if you meet their minimum income requirement with your Centrelink benefits.
 In such a situation, talking to a car loan broker can help you find a lender willing to work with people on Centrelink payments, searching different products to find one that’s suitable for you.
-This not only increases your chances of approval, but also may give you access to more options, features, and more competitive interest rates.

 Can I get a car loan on Centrelink with bad credit?